mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 [`grafana-image-renderer`](https://github.com/grafana/grafana-image-renderer) to render
 panels into PNG files

-- `chromium` must be installed on the host.
+- If `grafana-image-renderer` is installed as Grafana plugin, no other external dependencies are required for the plugin to work. `grafana-image-renderer` ships the plugin with a standalone instance of `chromium` and the same `chromium` will be used to render PDF reports.
+If `grafana-image-renderer` is deployed as a service on a different host, `chromium` must be installed on the host where Grafana is installed.

 ## Installation